simon-staal/Odyssey_C_Compiler/admin/log.md

 *Update_1*
 *Kai:* Implemented pointer arithmetic for sub, post inc/dec and tested, now passing 82/101

+*Update_2*
+Starting working on types properly, had to refactor a decent amount of stuff, with the biggest thing being `enum Specifier` being moved to context, and `getType(), generateTypeMIPS()` now using the enum which should provide a **significant** speedup to comparisons as well as save us a lot more memory.

+BIG PROGRESS!
+Starting working on extending functionality for new types, able to successfully return constant floats + doubles!
+Added cases in extra, everything passing so now at 84/103!

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------